ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 ### Containerised ROCm

-ROCm is AMD's software support for GPU programming; ROCm 5.2.3 is currently installed on ARCHER2.
+ROCm is AMD's software support for GPU programming and ROCm 6.3.4 is the version currently installed on the ARCHER2 GPU nodes.
-Newer versions of ROCm can be accessed via the containerised CPE modules.
-For example, `ccpe/23.12/rocm/5.6.0` provides access to ROCm 5.6.0 (with CPE 23.12), In this way, ARCHER2 users can test more up-to-date ROCm compilers that target the AMD MI210 GPU platform, e.g. `amdclang`, `amdclang++`, `amdflang`.
-The same applies to ROCm-integrated software frameworks such as PyTorch.
+However, since the ARCHER2 compute does not permit access to the outside world, one cannot download ROCm6-compatible Python packages from within an interactive session hosted on a GPU node.
+To solve this problem HPE have provided a containerised CPE with ROCm included.
+For example, `ccpe/25.09-rocm-6.3.4` provides access to ROCm 6.3.4 (with CPE 25.09).

-We'll now present a scenario showing how one can make use of the `ccpe/23.12/rocm/5.6.0` module to train a neural network using
+We'll now present a scenario showing how one can make use of the `ccpe/25.09-rocm-6.3.4` module to setup a Python environment, preparatory to training a neural network using PyTorch.
-Python code that requires PyTorch 2.2.0.
-This is of interest since the version of ROCm directly installed on ARCHER2, 5.2.3, limits users to versions of PyTorch no newer than 1.13.1.

-!!! note
-    An overview of the differences between PyTorch versions 2.2.0 and 1.13.1 can be found in the [official PyTorch release notes](https://github.com/pytorch/pytorch/releases?page=2).

 We first setup a local Python custom environment from within the container, such that the environment's package files are written to the host ARCHER2 `/work` system.
-We'll then install to this custom environment the PyTorch 2.2.0 packages.
+We'll then install to this custom environment the PyTorch packages.

 === "submit-rocm-build.slurm"
     ```slurm